1-Sartaj-1/SQL-Youtube-Analytics-Project/README.md

 ```
 ![Alt text](cat_likes.png)

-Moving on to Publish column, we can see which years had how many videos uploaded and how many views did they get:
+Moving on to Publish column, let's see the total number of videos and their total views per publication year:
 ```sql
 SELECT Video_views, Published, COUNT(*) AS total_videos
 FROM Youtube_data